Review articles on this site earn small revenue from purchasing products through affiliate links.

 DSC06395

-Patagonia's Nano-Air series, which can be said to have broken new ground for active insulation wear that can be worn from action to rest, will finally add a new lineup next season.
-It's called Nano Air Light Hybrid Jacket.
-As the name suggests, in addition to the Nano-Air fabric, which combines traditional breathability, heat retention and stretchability, and by placing a new material that is highly breathable from the back to the underarms, it achieves even more lightweight and comfort during exercise.
-It seems to be super useful for intense exercise in autumn and winter, and this is also an important item that can be purchased immediately!
-However, the times are hybrid.
+Patagonia's Nano-Air series, which has pioneered new ground in active insulation wear that can be worn continuously from activity to rest, is finally adding a new lineup next season.
+It's called the Nano Air Light Hybrid Jacket.
+As the name suggests, it uses the same breathable, warm, and stretchy Nano-Air fabric, but by adding a new, highly breathable material to the back and underarms, it achieves even lighter weight and comfort during exercise.
+It looks super convenient for intense exercise in the fall and winter, making it an essential item that deserves an immediate buy!
+The hybrid era is here, after all

 3. Arc'teryx Bora AR 50